 Syllabus & Course Design*

-Are you responsible for designing a course and syllabus for this coming summer or next fall?
+Are you responsible for designing a course and syllabus for next semester?
 Are you interested in developing a syllabus for the academic job search?
 In this workshop, participants will learn ways to turn their syllabus ideas into integrated courses and will work out criteria for selecting course materials, assignments, and methods of assessment.
 Fulfills one of the four required workshops.

 Developing a Statement of Teaching Philosophy and Teaching Portfolio*